 It took awhile to figure out that the above item washed up on our beach was a brown alga of the genus TURBINARIA.
-Turbinaria tricostata is listed as a common species off the Quintana Roo coast, so maybe it's that one.
+Turbinaria turbinata is listed as a common species off the Quintana Roo coast, and it looks like those pictured on the Internet.
 The genus Turbinaria resides in the same family as better-known Sargassum of Sargasso Sea fame.
 That makes sense because the two genera produce species of similar color and display the same living strategy of floating about in loose, chainlike clusters.
 The genera are members of the order Fucales, and are known as Brown Algae.

 There's a good bit of info on the Internet about the use of Turbinaria species medicinally.
 A quick scan turns up papers using a species from the Yucatan coast against the Leishmania parasite, and there's another page describing its antioxidant activities.